ines-tools/ines-spec/README.md

 - Storages are special nodes (nodes that have a state)
 - Commodities are also special nodes (nodes that do not have a balance constraint, but have a price).
 - Units and links are quite similar - they could be grouped into one, but they are kept separate to allow better organisation of energy system model data.
-The intention is that units convert energy (or material) while links transfer.
+The intention is that units convert energy (or material) while links transfer energy (or material).
 Transfer links are often two-way, but not necessarily.
 Similarly, units are typically one-way, but two-way option is available.
-- Links connect always two nodes.
+- Links always connect two nodes.
 The connections are represented by node__link__node entity.
 - It is possible to define both directions: nodeA__link__nodeB and nodeB__link__nodeA.
 This enables giving separate parameter values to both directions (e.g. 'capacity').
 If only one of these is defined, then given parameter values apply to both directions.
 - Units can have none, one or multiple inputs and/or outputs.